SUMMER EMERGING ARTIST PROGRAM FAQ's- All Positions

 A: Emerging Artists training takes place in a variety of different locations, depending on the space available and the space needed for each task.
 Sometimes we are in a computer lab at a municipal office or library.
 Sometimes we are at a theatre for rehearsal, or in a sponsors location.
 On occasion, the space we booked gets bumped, but not very often.
 We try wherever possible to use locations that are transit-friendly.
 We perform in a variety of public and quasi-public spaces.
 We have dedicated office space with two desks in Barrie for the summer and a number of other sites for work completion across the county with a focus to rotate locations and days within each constituency.
 Photo/Video/Web team members may be able to complete tasks from home that require specialized software and CPU power using your existing setup.
 Some training is also done online or remotely.
 Additionally, some training sessions are duplicated in other areas, so if you cannot attend in your home constituency, it may be possible to attend at another location.

-Q: Why would I want to make $14.00/hr to do Human Resources or Communications and Web Design Tasks.
+Q: Why would I want to make $14.00/hr to do any of these summer jobs?

 A: Great question!
-The number one reason why is that you get a great deal of opportunity to REALLY do the jobs that you have been training for in school.
-Our HR Assistants aren't making coffee, photocopying and stapling, they are actually living their career-goal roles using HRM Payworks Software, drafting and editing policies and responding to Health and Safety issues.
+The number one reason why is that you get a great deal of opportunity to REALLY do the jobs that you have been training for in school to wish to explore as a career.
+Our Admin Assistants aren't making coffee - they are actually living their career-goal roles using HRM Payworks Software, drafting and editing policies and responding to Health and Safety issues.
 You aren't just a small part of a massive team, you ARE the team.
 Of course, we have experts who lead you and teach you how to get these things done, but these positions are really for self-starters who are eager to have the responsibility and demonstrate their competency in their fields.

 Q: When do the jobs start, and how long are the contracts?
 How many hours do I get?